CIPA Requirements (FAQs)

 There are several basic requirements in the legislation.
 In brief they are:

-A school or library must have filtering on all computers with Internet access.
+A school or public library must have filtering on all computers with Internet access.
 The filters must protect against access to certain visual depictions described below (CIPA requirement).

-A school or library must have an Internet safety policy and hold a public meeting to review the policy.
+A school or public library must have an Internet safety policy and hold a public meeting to review the policy.
 The policy must incorporate the criteria described below (NCIPA requirement).

 Technology Protection Measure (Filtering)